nckslvrmn/public_ip/README.md

 # public_ip
-Returns your public IP using only the nginx configuration file.
+Returns your public IP using a small lambda.

 This also has support for returning a JSON response via a url parameter.
 To get the json response, simply do: